Improving Alzheimer's Disease and other Dementia Care through Health Literacy

 - Special health literacy considerations for immigrants and refugees with Alzheimer’s disease or other dementias

-This program is a continuum of the 2017 project funded by Bader Philanthropies, Inc. During this time 277 participants (caregivers and healthcare professionals) were trained in 15 counties throughout Wisconsin.
+This program was funded by Bader Philanthropies, Inc. Since 2017 the project has reached 456 participants (caregivers and healthcare professionals) in 29 counties throughout Wisconsin.

 Feedback from participants included: